Christine Keeler

 Christine Margaret Keeler (22 February 1942 – 4 December 2017) was an English model and showgirl.
 Her meeting at a dance club with society osteopath Stephen Ward drew her into fashionable circles.
-At the height of the Cold War, she became sexually involved with a married Cabinet minister, John Profumo, as well as with a Soviet naval attaché, Yevgeny Ivanov.
+At the height of the Cold War, she became sexually involved with a married British government minister, John Profumo, as well as with a Soviet naval attaché, Yevgeny Ivanov.
 A shooting incident involving a third lover caused the press to investigate her, revealing that her affairs could be threatening national security.
-In the House of Commons, Profumo denied any improper conduct but later admitted that he had lied.
+In the House of Commons, Profumo denied any improper conduct but later admitted to having lied.

 This incident discredited the Conservative government of Harold Macmillan in 1963, in what became known as the Profumo affair.
 Keeler was alleged to have been a prostitute, which was not a criminal offence.
 Ward was, however, found guilty of being her pimp; a trial was instigated after the embarrassment caused to the government.
-The trial has since been considered a miscarriage of justice and a charade by the establishment to protect itself.
+The trial has since been considered a miscarriage of justice and a charade orchestrated by the establishment to protect itself.

 Biography

 Early years

 Keeler was born in Uxbridge, Middlesex.
 Her father, Colin Sean Keeler (later known as Colin King, 1921–1976), abandoned the family in 1945.
 She was brought up by her mother, Julie Ellen (née Payne, 1923–2012), and stepfather, Edward Huish, in a house made from two converted railway carriages in the Berkshire village of Wraysbury.
 In 1951, at the age of 9, Keeler was sent to a holiday home in Littlehampton because the school health inspector said that she was suffering from malnutrition.
 She was sexually abused as a teenager both by her stepfather and his friends, for whom she babysat.

 At the age of 15, she found work as a model at a dress shop in London's Soho.
 At age 17, she gave birth to a son after an affair with a United States Air Force sergeant; the child was born prematurely on 17 April 1959 and survived just six days.

-That summer, Keeler left Wraysbury, staying briefly in Slough with a friend before heading for London.
+That summer, Keeler left Wraysbury, staying briefly in Slough with a friend before going to London.
 She initially worked as a waitress at a restaurant on Baker Street, where she met Maureen O'Connor, who worked at Murray's Cabaret Club in Soho.
-She introduced Keeler to the owner, Percy Murray, who hired her almost immediately as a topless showgirl.
+O'Connor introduced Keeler to the owner, Percy Murray, who hired her almost immediately as a topless showgirl.